-Alternative medicine made a huge impact on 2018.
+Alternative medicine made a huge impact in the last few years, and continues to take an effect through 2019.
 From homeopathic treatments to alkaline diets, people are questioning commonly held wisdom more, and seeking their own path to wellness.

 But as popular as these treatments are, they're less popular with insurance providers.
 Getting something like massage, acupuncture or chiropractic covered under your plan is a long shot, so you'll want to look into using your HSA.